-You can search the Social Security’s master death list online for free.
+You can search the Social Security’s master death list online.
 This will provide you with the month and year of a person’s death.
-The are at least five versions of the Master Death List online.
+There are at least five versions of the Master Death List online.
 Read the description of each one.
 Some are updated monthly, others less often.

 The records you will typically need include birth certificates, death certificates, marriage records, and divorce records.
-The records are maintained by the state or local government, in which the event took place.
-Getting copies of these records can be a lengthy, frustrating, and even costly process if you need to hire someone to find them for you.
+The records are maintained by the state or local government, where the event took place.
+Getting copies of these records can be a lengthy, frustrating, and even costly process.
+This is especially so if you need to hire someone to find them for you.
 Here is how to do it yourself.

 A private investigator can help you find information and people.
 S/he can find documentation such as court records, government agencies' filings, vital statistics, property ownerships, vehicle and vessel records, photographs, witness statements, etc..
 The duties of private detectives and investigators depend on the needs of the client.
 Legal investigators specialize in cases involving the courts and are normally employed by law firms or lawyers.
 They frequently assist in preparing criminal defenses, locating witnesses, serving legal documents, interviewing police and prospective witnesses, and gathering/reviewing evidence.
 Legal investigators may also collect information on the parties to the litigation, take photographs, testify in court, and assemble evidence and reports for trials.
 This general overview was taken for the Department of Labor’s collection of job descriptions.
 If you are interested, also see the Bureau of Labor Statistics’ Occupational Outlook Book for a good overview of the profession.

-Consult an attorney - Most successful private investigators interested in the type of work individuals are most likely to want (finding missing persons or looking for documents) work closely with attorneys in your area.
+Consult an attorney - Most successful private investigators whom are experienced in finding documents or missing persons work closely with attorneys in your area.
 An attorney may well be the best source for finding a private investigator.

 Just like hiring any professional, you should learn something about the profession and be cautious.

 First, you should make sure that the person or firm is licensed in Maryland.
 Private investigators or private investigation agencies in Maryland must be licensed by the Maryland State Police.
-Private investigators or private investigation agencies are issued a Maryland Private Detective License, which must be renewed annually and must be displayed in a conspicuous place.
+Private investigators or private investigation agencies are issued a Maryland Private Detective License.
+This license must be renewed annually and must be displayed in a conspicuous place in the Private Investigator’s office.
 For more information on the licensing of private investigators in Maryland, call the Maryland State Police in Pikesville, MD at 410-653-4500.